thedynamiclinker/sudocode/etc/modernity/Short Takes 1.md

-> You have heard it said that process makes it better.
+> You have heard it said
+> that process makes it better.
-> But I say to you, Worse is Better.
+> But I say to you, worse is better.
 >
 > 一 /dev/zero, sermon on the /mnt